Streaming dictionary matching with mismatches: Algorithm

 As above, we have three possible cases: the $k$-period of $H_i[|H_i|-2d+1, |H_i|]$ is larger than~$d$; the $k$-period of $H_i$ is at most $d$; the $k$-period of $H_i$ is larger than $d$ but the $k$-period of $H_i[|H_i|-2d+1, |H_i|]$ is at most $d$.

 In the second case, we do not need to change much.
-For the current position $r$ of the text we consider the largest $j \cdot d$ such that $r - j \cdot d \ge d$ and define $L$ to be the longest suffix of $T[j \cdot d - m+1, j \cdot d]$ such that its $2k$-period is at most $d$.
-We store the $k$-errata tree on the reverses of $P_i = H_i \, Q_i$ and run the de-amortised algorithm described in the previous section that maintains the suffix $L$.
-Any $k$-mismatch occurrence of a pattern $P_i$ is fully contained in the concatenation of $L$ and a suffix of the text of length $3d$, and therefore we can find all such occurrences using the $k$-errata tree as above.
+For the current position $r$ of the text we consider the largest $j \cdot d$ such that $r - j \cdot d \ge d$ and define $L$ to be the longest suffix of $T[j \cdot d - n+1, j \cdot d]$ such that its $2k$-period is at most $d$.
+We store the $k$-errata tree on the reverses of $P_i = H_i \circ Q_i$ and run the de-amortised algorithm described in the previous section that maintains the suffix $L$.
+Any $k$-mismatch occurrence of a pattern~$P_i$ is fully contained in $L \circ T[j\cdot d+1, r]$, and therefore we can find all such occurrences using the $k$-errata tree as above.

 We now explain how we remove the delay in the first and third cases.
-To find the occurrences of $Q_i$ we use the streaming algorithm of Lemma~\ref{lm:streaming-k-errata}.
-To find the occurrences of $H_i$ we use the de-amortised version of the algorithm of Lemma~\ref{lm:largeperiods} or of Lemma~\ref{lm:smallperiods}, as appropriately, that report the occurrences with a delay of at most $d$ characters.
+To find the occurrences of $Q_i$ we use the algorithm based on the $k$-errata tree (Lemma~\ref{lm:streaming-k-errata}).
+To find the occurrences of $H_i$, we use the de-amortised version of the algorithm of Lemma~\ref{lm:largeperiods} or of Lemma~\ref{lm:smallperiods}, as appropriately, that report the occurrences with a delay of at most $d$ letters.
 It means that at the time when we find an occurrence of $Q_i$, the corresponding occurrence of $H_i$ is already reported, so it is easy to check whether they form an occurrence of $P_i$.
-The only technicality is that we need to store the occurrences of $H_i$ that we found while processing the last $d$ characters of the text.
+The only technicality is that we need to store the occurrences of $H_i$ that we found while processing the last $d$ letters of the text.

 To this end, we use a dynamic hashing scheme~\cite{Dietzfelbinger1992}.
 The scheme allows to store a dynamic dictionary in linear space and with high probability guarantees constant look-up and update times.
 The answers to the look-up queries are always correct.
-Note that we can modify the data structure slightly to have constant time per operation if we allow the answers to be correct only with high probability (which we can afford), namely, if an operation takes too much time, we can simply abandon it.
+Note that we can modify the data structure slightly to have worst-case constant time per operation if we allow the answers to be correct only with high probability (which we can afford), namely, if an operation takes too much time, we can simply abandon~it.